Articles

 You approved codex to always run commands that start with sed

 Each detected approval is recorded as a structured approval.granted event with the agent name, command, approval type (this_time, always, or always_rule_match), the prefix pattern for "always" rules, and a generated approval ID.
-Subsequent one-time approvals that match an existing "always" rule are linked back to it by ID — so the audit trail shows both the moment a broad rule was created and every action that later executed under it.
+Later one-time approvals that match an existing "always" rule link back to that ID.
+The audit trail can then show when a broad rule was created and which later actions used it.

-This is a critical distinction.
+That distinction matters.
 The assistant records that it was told to execute a command.
 The wrapper records that the user approved it.
-Those are not the same event, and correlating them is essential for understanding what actually happened in a session.
+Those are not the same event.

 Network-level policy enforcement